Auditions

 Audition Information

-Auditions for specific roles are by appointment only and consist of readings from the script we are casting.
-Actors interested in being seen for specific roles in our season should submit as directed below.
+Auditions for specific shows will be held by appointment only throughout the season and consist of sides from the script we are casting.

 Submissions

-Please mail your photo and resume (or a note or postcard if you have previously auditioned for us) mentioning the role(s) you would like to be considered for to:
+Actors interested in being seen for specific roles in our season (see available roles below) should mail their photo and resume (or a note if you have previously auditioned for us) mentioning the role(s) you would like to be considered for to:

 The Public Theatre